Lopson/HLTimeAnnouncer/README.md

 wscript.exe "{PATH_TO_SCRIPT}\run_hidden.vbs"
 ```

-Be sure to change the path to the PowerShell interpreter accordingly.
+Be sure to change the path to the VBS script accordingly.
+Yes, we still need this type of hack to make sure that a scheduled task's window remains completely hidden, it's insane, I know. 😑